cnabio/cnab-spec/101-bundle-json.md

         - `path`: The fully qualified path to a file that will be created.
 Specified path MUST NOT be a subpath of `/cnab/app/outputs`.
   - `required`: A list of required parameters.
 MUST be an array of strings.(OPTIONAL)

-Parameter names (the keys in `fields`) ought to conform to the [Open Group Base Specification Issue 6, Section 8.1, paragraph 4](http://pubs.opengroup.org/onlinepubs/000095399/basedefs/xbd_chap08.html) definition of environment variable names with one exception: parameter names MAY begin with a digit (approximately `[A-Z0-9_]+`).
+Parameter names (the keys in `fields`) SHOULD conform to the [Open Group Base Specification Issue 6, Section 8.1, paragraph 4](http://pubs.opengroup.org/onlinepubs/000095399/basedefs/xbd_chap08.html) definition of environment variable names with one exception: parameter names MAY begin with a digit (approximately `[A-Z0-9_]+`).

 > The term _parameters_ indicates the present specification of what can be provided to a bundle.
 The term _values_ is frequently used to indicate the user-supplied values which are tested against the parameter definitions.